 Stunning white flowers ornamented with an iridescent blue pattern.

-A popular but hard to find bulb.
-Moreaeas are actually pretty easy to grow, and they are best left in the ground to naturalise.
+A popular but hard to find bulb, Moreaeas are actually pretty easy to grow, and best left in the ground to naturalise.
 The foliage and flowers emerge winter to spring and they are dormant through summer.
 The flower stems grow 20-35cm tall and the narrow foliage grows 20-40cm.